greenbone/gvm-tools/README.md

-The Greenbone Vulnerability Management Tools `gvm-tools` are a collection of tools that help with remote controlling a Greenbone Security Manager (GSM) appliance and its underlying Greenbone Vulnerability Manager (GVM).
+The Greenbone Vulnerability Management Tools `gvm-tools` are a collection of tools that help with remote controlling a Greenbone Security Manager (GSM) appliance and its underlying Greenbone Vulnerability Management (GVM) framework.
 The tools aid in accessing the communication protocols GMP (Greenbone Management Protocol) and OSP (Open Scanner Protocol).